kgsws/kgdoom/manual/readme.md

   - If you want to have secret / scriptable weapons, you do not have to register them.
 - function `addKeyType(mobjtype)`
   - This fucntion registers key as mobjtype.
 This registration is only for display in HUD.
+- function `addAnimation(ticrate, ...)` or `addAnimation(is_flat, ticrate, ...)`
+  - This function defines texture animation sequence.
+  - Animation speed is defined by `ticrate`.
+  - Animation sequence is defined by number of `...` arguments.
+All arguments have to be strings.
+Texture or flat names.
+  - Optional `is_flat` limits animation usage on flats if se to `true` or on textures if set to `false.
 ###### Map stage
 - function `doomRandom()`
   - This will return a prandom number from 0 to 255.
 It uses original doom random table.